This page is sponsored by:

 biography

-Phyllis Diller once said that beautiful women aren't funny.
-While that may often be the case, Eve Arden was certainly an exception to that rule.
-Born Eunice Quedens in California in 1908, Eve Arden harbored an early interest in the stage.
-Still in her teens, Arden quit school to try her luck in theatre and films.
+Born Eunice Quedens in Mill Valley, California, on April 30, 1908, actress Eve Arden harbored an early interest in the stage.
+Still in her teens, Arden quit school to try her luck in theater and films.
 Initially, she was just another pretty actress on stage.
-Her earliest film roles were in musicals: Song of Love (1929) and the Joan Crawford vehicle Dancing Lady (1933).
-Neither film put Arden's career on the fast track, so she returned to the theatre and landed a comedic role in the Ziegfeld Follies.
+Her earliest film roles were in musicals: Song of Love (1929) and MGM's Dancing Lady (1933; with Joan Crawford, Clark Gable, and Franchot Tone).
+Neither film put Arden's career on the fast track, so she returned to the theater and landed a comedic role in the Ziegfeld Follies.
 By far the most success she had in her young career, Arden decided to stick with comedy and character parts.
-She returned to film with great success in the later 1930s, honing her sardonic wit in a series of comedies.
-Even when appearing in dramas, such as the 1945 Joan Crawford vehicle Mildred Pierce (for which Arden was rewarded with an Academy Award nomination), she portrayed a wisecracking working girl.
+She returned to film with great success in the later 1930s, honing her sardonic wit in a series of comedies including No, No, Nanette (1940; with Anna Neagle and Richard Carlson) and Whistling in the Dark (1941; with Red Skelton and Virginia Grey).
+Even when appearing in dramas, such as the noirish Warner Bros. drama Mildred Pierce (1945; with Joan Crawford, Zachary Scott, Ann Blyth, and Bruce Bennett), for which Arden was rewarded with an Academy Award nomination, she often portrayed a wisecracker and provided comic relief.

 Arden has the distinction of acting in films alongside Joan Crawford's first three husbands (Douglas Fairbanks Jr., Franchot Tone, and Phillip Terry) and being in three Crawford films herself.
-Strangely, Arden was often given male names in films, from Buzz to Stonewall, perhaps to play down her glamorous image.
-Her biggest role came not in film but in the radio comedy Our Miss Brooks, which made its debut in the summer of 1948.
-In 1952, the series movied to television.
+Interestingly, Arden was often given then-typical male character names in films, from Buzz to Stonewall, perhaps to downplay her glamorous image.
+Her biggest role came not in film but in the CBS radio comedy Our Miss Brooks, which made its debut in the summer of 1948 and ran through 1957.
+In 1952, CBS took the popular radio show to television.
 Her portrayal of schoolteacher Connie Brooks is the role Arden is best remembered for.
+Also in 1952, she married her second husband, producer Brooks West.
+Arden had adopted two daughters before her second marriage and adopted one son afterward, and then gave birth to her son with West at age 46 in 1954.

 the films of eve arden